 Within the Yale School of Medicine, the Department of Radiology and Biomedical Imaging is a research, teaching, and clinical center of excellence, devoted to providing optimal patient care through excellence in imaging and image guided therapy.
-The department has a long history as a pioneer in the field of Radiology and Imaging Sciences, and more than 100 years ago, was the first site in the United States to introduce the medical use of X-Rays.
+The department has a long history as a pioneer in the field of Radiology and Imaging Sciences, and more than 100 years ago, was the first site in the United States to generate X-Rays.
 As the historical cradle of American radiology, our Department is currently listed nationally as one of the top 5 ranked research institutions as funded by the National Institutes of Health.

 New Haven has been home to the university for three centuries.
 With a population of 130,000 residents and measuring approximately 20 square miles, New Haven is “large enough to be interesting, yet small enough to be friendly.”
 As a center for business and a mecca for the arts, the city is recognized for its innovation and culture, with great restaurants and a wealth of activities for families and single professionals of all ages.
 New Haven is also conveniently located between New York and Boston, and both are easily accessible due to the area’s robust rail transit system.

 In addition to providing excellent clinical care, the candidate will be expected to expand the academic profile of the program in both education and clinical research.
 The candidate is expected to have multi-modality image guidance expertise, be technically proficient in a wide variety of procedures and have strong clinical acumen.
 Ideally, the candidate should have experience in professional activity such as assignments on professional boards and societal committees and serve as a scientific reviewer, grant study section participant, and as an academic mentor.
 The position comes with 20% protected time from clinical duties.
 Applications from candidates with at least 3-5 years of experience and advanced post-graduate degrees (MD/PHD, MD/MPH) are particularly encouraged.